pycob/pyvibe/README.md

 page.add_text("PyVibe is a Python library for creating UI components for web apps without the need to write HTML code.") print(page.to_html())
 ```

-This will output the following HTML:
+This will output the following HTML (simplified for readability but it also includes the rest of the HTML document including a navbar, footer, head tag, etc):

 ```html
 <div id="page-container" class="container px-5 my-5 mx-auto">